aaviator42/Cha/README.md

 **Fuzzy Searches:**

 The third argument, `confidence` (percentage) is optional.
 Valid values are `0 - 100`.
-Recommended value is `85`.
+Recommended values are `80-85`.
 Default value is `100`.
 Use this to control search fuzziness.
 100% means that the function will only count a match if the spellings of the tag and keyword match exactly (unfuzzy search).
 90% means that small typos will still match.
 And so on.
 Uses PHP's [`similar_text()`](https://www.php.net/manual/en/function.similar-text.php).

 Expected index format: